gdslab/tutorial_lidar_processing_with_python/README.md

 Written by Jinha Jung (jinha@purdue.edu), Sungchan Oh (oh231@purdue.edu), and Yuri Kim (yurikim@iu.edu).
 Please contact authors for any questions on this tutorial.

+## Pre-requisite

+You need Git installed on your machine.
+Please follow instruction from https://git-scm.com/book/en/v2/Getting-Started-Installing-Git to install Git on your machine.

 ## LiDAR 101 (10 min) - Yuri Kim

   1. What is LiDAR?